ericosmic/zombie_vs_human/README.md

   2. human or zombie has been eliminated.
   3. simulation running more than 1000 days in program epoch.

-  Processing will return final human population, zombie nums and end days.
+  Processing will return final human population, zombie nums and stopping days.
   Meanwhile program will product two csv file for recording data:
   1. experiment_data.csv:  record final data (include days, human population, zombie nums)
   2. processing_data.csv:  record processing data of each 10 days.